Wildfire APIs

 Note that the value for the PC parameter is not case sensitive.

-Also note that you should avoid selecting an invalid value for the PC parameter by all means.
+Note also that you should avoid selecting an invalid value for the PC parameter by all means.
 If an invalid value is passed in the PC parameter (either a completely invalid value like "XX" which is not a real country code or a a valid country code that isn't a country that the merchant operates in), the Wildfire system will select the program with the highest max commission amount which may not match the application's default country.